Inadequate LAs receive quarterly monitoring visits from Ofsted which are explained here

 - Ofsted March 2017 steady progress and improvement from a very low baseline.
 More

 - NORTH EAST.
 DIRECTION.
-WILL TRANSFER TO CHILDREN’S SERVICES COMPANY
+TRANSFERRED TO CHILDREN’S SERVICES COMPANY

 - Surrey First declared inadequate in 2008 (subsequently found “adequate” but then inadequate again in June 2015 (following inspection October/November 2014)

 - DfE Direction Letter/Improvement Notice January 2016, Government appointed advisor Rose Durban.

 - Improvement Programme links here.

 - Improvement Board (chaired by Deputy Leader Surrey Council, ie NOT an Independent Chair)